Health and Travel Alerts Learn More Left arrow

 The railway line that follows the Douro River is especially scenic, and a trip as far inland as Pinhão, deep in the hills, is a great way to take in the river, vineyards, and sleepy waterfront villages.

-Some trains depart from Porto’s famous São Bento Station, adorned with some 22,000 hand-painted azulejos tiles depicting historical scenes, so allow time to admire the ticket hall before boarding your train.
+Some trains depart from the famous São Bento Station in Porto Baixa, adorned with some 22,000 hand-painted azulejos tiles depicting historical scenes.
+Allow time to admire the ticket hall before boarding your train.

 The journey takes around two hours and 15 minutes and is an adventure in itself with jaw-dropping views.
 Once you reach Pinhão, you’ll find more ornate azulejos tiles decorating the station there, as well as waterfront restaurants in which to have lunch and perhaps taste some port.